-Palm Sunday C/2010
+Palm Sunday of the Lord Passion C/2016

 Human history teaches that great people have often been misunderstood in their life time and by their contemporaries.
 This has been true for political figures and the saints throughout the centuries; but it was also true for Jesus Christ.
-The celebration of Jesus' passion gives an idea of the drama that happened in his life; it teaches also how we can deal with our own suffering, especially when we are unjustly condemned.
+The celebration of Jesus' passion gives an idea of the drama that happened in his life.
+It teaches us also how we can deal with our own suffering, especially when we are unjustly condemned.